High Frequency Panelists: The 4% Problem in Survey Research

 Why the Buyer Rarely Sees Any of This

 The buyer sees a fielded dataset against a completed quota.
 QC checks run on that dataset, not on the supply chain that produced it.
-Those checks were designed before the supply chain looked like this, and haven't kept up.
-As our research quality assurance guide covers, the gap between a $4-per-complete payment and a truthful consumer opinion has widened to a point most buyers would reject if stated plainly.
+Those checks were designed before the supply chain looked like this, and they haven't kept up.
+As our research quality assurance guide covers, the gap between what a buyer pays per complete, often just a few dollars of CPI, and the pennies-per-minute that actually reaches the person answering has widened to a point most buyers would reject if stated plainly.
 Quirk's open letter to the insights industry on data fraud made the same case bluntly.

 The structural alternative is methods where the incentive structure doesn't reward speed over honesty.
 That's part of why AI-moderated qualitative conversations are gaining ground with teams that have been burned by panel contamination.
 Asynchronous participation and built-in answer-quality validation flag low-effort responses before they reach the dataset.